hardin47/st47s-and-d47a/content/courses/M150-methbiostat/index.md

 slug: math150
 weight: 1
 subtitle: ""
 excerpt: "Methods in Biostatistics is a second course in statistics focused on topics and data found in the life sciences.
-No biological background is needed, but interest in the life sciences is important."
+No biology background is needed, but interest in the life sciences is important."
 date: "Spring 2021"
 draft: false
 featured: false